stanislawbartkowski/docker-db2/README.md

 ## Customization

 *INSTDIR* argument is necessary for building process.
 It is the root directory for DB2 installation files.
 In the above example, the INSTDIR should be **server_aese_c**.
+Also parameter *PARS* is mandatory.
+It is the additional parameter for IBM DB2 installer specific to the particular DB2 version.
+Incorrect value will cause installation failure difficult to pin down.
 The Docker image can be customized by several build variables.

 | Variable name     | Default           | Description